combust-labs/firebuild/README.md

 EOF
 ```

-## An example:
+## An example

-This will fail because the Dockerfile uses the ADD command.
+This will fail because the Dockerfile uses the `ADD` command.
 To succeed, clone the owning repository locally and reference the local file.
+Eventually, use the `git+http(s)://` URL scheme.

 This example assumes that SSH agent is started and the relevant version SSH key is in the agent.